No results found

 For blocking network requests, I recommend to use AdAway or any proxy AD Blocker such as clash.

 A content cosmetic blocker is embedded into ChromeXt with the help of eruda.
-Open the Eruda console from the page menu.
+To use it, first open the Eruda console.
 In the Elements panel, one can use the pointer icon to select elements on the page.
 After clicking the delete icon for a selected element, a corresponding filter will be saved to the Resources panel, where one can manage previous added filters.
 These filters are saved in the browser even after clearing the site's data.

 User-Agent spoofing